sbryngelson/group-docs/group-syllabus/going-to-conferences.md

 * Total amount: about 20% more than your actual planned expenses
 * Grant: I will give you a number to copy-paste into here, then link 'Enter,' and it should auto-populate most other fields.

 That's it!
-Ask your colleagues if you have questions.
-Ask me if they don't know the answer.
+Ask your colleagues if you have questions, and ask me if they don't know the answer.

 ### Actually going to the conference